Precision-based causal inference modulates audiovisual temporal recalibration

 Weaknesses:

 (1) The evidence for the model comes in two forms.
 First, two trends in the data (non-linearity and asymmetry) are illustrated, and the model is shown to be capable of delivering patterns like these.
 Second, the model is compared, via AIC, to three other models.
 However, the main comparison models are clearly not going to fit the data very well, so the fact that the new model fits better does not seem all that compelling.
 I would suggest that the authors consider a comparison with the atheoretical model they use to first illustrate the data (in Figure 2).
 This model fits all sessions but with complete freedom to move the bias around (whereas the new model constrains the way bias changes via a principled account).
-The atheoretical model will obviously fit better, but will have many more free parameters, so a comparison via AIC/BIC or similar should be informative.
+The atheoretical model will obviously fit better, but will have many more free parameters, so a comparison via AIC/BIC or similar should be informative

 (2) It does not appear that some key comparisons have been subjected to appropriate inferential statistical tests.
 Specifically, lines 196-207 - presumably this is the mean (and SD or SE) change in AIC between models across the group of 9 observers.
 So are these differences actually significant, for example via t-test?

-(3) The manuscript tends to gloss over the population-code account of temporal recalibration, which can already provide a quantitative account of how the magnitude of recalibration varies with adaptor SOA.
+(3) The manuscript tends to gloss over the population-code account of temporal recalibration, which can already provide a quantitative account of how the magnitude of recalibration varies with adapter SOA.
 This could be better acknowledged, and the features a population code may struggle with (asymmetry?) are considered.

 (4) The engagement with relevant past literature seems a little thin.
-Firstly, papers that have applied causal inference modelling to judgments of relative timing are overlooked (see references below).
+Firstly, papers that have applied causal inference modeling to judgments of relative timing are overlooked (see references below).
 There should be greater clarity regarding how the modelling here builds on or differs from these previous papers (most obviously in terms of additionally modelling the recalibration process, but other details may vary too).
-Secondly, there is no discussion of previous findings like that in Fujisaki et al.'s seminal work on recalibration, where the spatial overlap of the audio and visual events didn't seem to matter (although admittedly this was an N = 2 control experiment).
+Secondly, there is no discussion of previous findings like that in Fujisaki et al.’s seminal work on recalibration, where the spatial overlap of the audio and visual events didn’t seem to matter (although admittedly this was an N = 2 control experiment).
 This kind of finding would seem relevant to a causal inference account.

 References: